-We have considerable experience and expertise in meeting the needs of students with:
+We have considerable experience and expertise in meeting the needs of students with a range of needs including:

 • Autism (ASD)